Treatment & Control

 Prevention and Exclusion Tactics That Cut Future Costs

-While treatments knock down active roaches, prevention and exclusion keep them from coming back—and save you money long term.
+While treatments knock down active roaches, prevention and exclusion keep them from coming back — and save you money long term.
+These steps are especially important because even the most effective cockroach treatment options fail when food, moisture, and habitat conditions remain unchanged.

-Start with sanitation: wipe grease, sweep crumbs, and store food in sealed containers.
+Start with sanitation: wipe grease off counters and countertops, sweep crumbs, wash dishes promptly, and store food in sealed containers.
 Fix leaks, dry basements and crawl spaces, and empty trash regularly away from the building.
 Steam clean and vacuum to remove eggs and nymphs so any targeted products work better.

-- Seal entry points: caulk cracks, add door sweeps and weather stripping, and cover vents and utility openings with fine mesh.
+• Seal entry points: caulk cracks and holes, add door sweeps and weather stripping, and cover vents and utility openings around pipes and doors with fine mesh.
+Even small gaps are enough for cockroaches to use as entry points into your house.

-- Trim vegetation, move mulch, firewood, compost, and trash cans away from foundations, and clear debris to eliminate harborages.
+• Trim vegetation, move mulch, firewood, compost, and trash cans away from foundations, and clear debris to eliminate habitat harborages outside your house.

-- Place sticky traps and bait stations in kitchens, bathrooms, and utility areas; inspect, replace, and reposition routinely.
+• Place sticky traps and bait stations in kitchens, bathrooms, and utility areas; inspect, replace, and reposition routinely to track the presence of any new activity.

 Emerging Tools and Formulations to Combat Resistance